vld-b/Gravity-balls/README.md

 ## Compile guide

 1. Make sure you have Visual Studio 2022 installed.
 [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)
-2. Download SDL2 latest release [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.28.4).
+2. Download SDL2 2.28.4 [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.28.4).
 Make sure to download the version that ends in -VC.zip, as that's the one for Visual Studio (2022).
-3. Download SDL2_image latest release.
+3. Download SDL2_image 2.6.3.
 [SDL2_image](https://github.com/libsdl-org/SDL_image/releases/tag/release-2.6.3) Make sure the file also ends in -VC.zip, as that's the one for Visual Studio (2022).
 4. If you haven't aleady, download the GitHub project (preferably as a zip file) and unzip it somewhere you'll have easy access to or remember (e.g. Desktop).
 5. Unzip SDL2 and SDL2_image and put the folders starting with SDL2 and SDL2_image respectively in the root directory (where the project files .sln, etc. are located).
 7. Open the Visual Studio solution file .sln.